codurance/site/_posts/2018-09-18-the-functional-style-part-4.md

   (let [bearing (:bearing robot)]
     (assoc robot :bearing (-> rotations bearing :left))))
 ```

-The `assoc` function behaves as if it adds or replaces key/value pairs in a map.
-In this case, it appears to update the
-bearing.
-All data structures in Clojure are immutable, of course, so what it does _really_ is create a new map while
-leaving the original unchanged.

 We can easily test the turning functions in the REPL: